the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-env-impact.md

 (er-activism-env-impact-rise-in-temperature)=
 ### Rise in global temperatures illustrated

 The rise in this global average temperature is strikingly illustrated by the ‘Warming Stripes’ (‘#ShowYourStripes’) project, a minimalist-style data visualisation created by Ed Hawkins.
-Temperatures are indicated as stripes in blue hues, representing cooler temperatures, or red hues, representing warmer ones.
-The general trend shows a progression from there being more blue on the left (towards the past) to more red on the right (towards the present).
-In short, the planet is, overall, warming!
+Average Earth surface temperatures are indicated as stripes in blue hues, representing cooler temperatures, through to red hues, representing warmer ones, where each stripe covers a single year.

+The general trend shows a progression, over the past few centuries or so, from there being more blue on the left (towards the past) to more red on the right (towards the present).
+In short, the surface of our planet is, overall and year-on-year, warming!

 ```{figure} ../../figures/global_warming.*
 ---